VPPRN Patient-Powered Research

 - Compared to patients with other forms of vasculitis, patients with TAK reported the following:

-- higher scores for their symptoms of vasculitis over the past 28 days
+- similar scores for their symptoms of vasculitis over the past 28 days

 - similar overall scores for pain